What is change of status?

 The following non-immigrant categories are not allowed to change status:

-- J subject to 2 year home residence requirements without a waiver
+- J visa holders subject to 2 year home residence requirements without a waiver

 What form do I need to file?
 What is the filing fee?

 If you fall into one of the employment-based non-immigrant categories, such as E-1 or E-2; H-1B, H-2A, H-2B, or H-3; L-1A or L-1B; O-1 or O-2; P-1, P-2 or P-3; Q-1; R-1; or TN-1 or TN-2, then your prospective employer must file Form I-129, Petition for Nonimmigrant Worker, before your I-94 expires, provided that you meet the underlying requirements of the classification you seek.
 Note that you cannot begin work until USCIS approves the I-129 with specific validity dates indicated on the approval notice.
-The filing fee for I-129 is $320 ($325 beginning 11/23/2010).
+The filing fee for I-129 is $465 (as of April 25, 2023).
 Note that there may be additional fees for H and L classification.

 Dependents of the above employment-based categories or all other categories should use Form I-539, Application to Extend/Change Nonimmigrant status.
-The filing fee is $300 ($290 beginning 11/23/2010).
+The filing fee is $370 (as of April 25, 2023)*.

 I obtained approval for my change of status from B-2 to O-1 two months ago, but I need to travel in the coming months.
 Can I still re-enter the U.S. on my B-2 visa which is still valid?

-No. You must apply for the O-1 visa, the new visa status, at the U.S. Consulate abroad.
+No, you must apply for a O-1 visa, your new visa status, at the U.S. Consulate abroad.

 Where and when should I apply for the new visa?

 You should apply for the new classification at your home country, and allow yourself ample time when you next travel out of the U.S. If you have no travel plans, there is no need to make a trip to the consulate to obtain a visa.
-For non-petition-based nonimmigrant visa (except E), visa fee is $140.00.
-Petition based visa categories visa fee is $150.00.
+For non-petition-based nonimmigrant visa (except E), visa fee is $160.
+Petition based visa categories visa fee is $190 (see the US Department of State website for the most up-to-date visa fees).
 There may be a reciprocity fee and other fees such as L visa fraud prevention and detection fee in addition to the visa fees.
 Always check with the consulate’s website to determine the required and updates.

 What if my change of status application is denied and my original nonimmigrant visa has expired?
 Can I file an appeal?